k11n/konstellation/website/docs/konstellation/principles.md

 * Databases benefit from having close to the metal access
 * Operating databases is very different from operating services, and there are managed services that solve that problem very well. ([RDS](https://aws.amazon.com/rds/), [ElastiCache](https://aws.amazon.com/elasticache/), [ScyllaCloud](https://www.scylladb.com/product/scylla-cloud/) to name a few)
 * Scaling databases is tricky, due to the amount of data on disk.
-The same policies used for scaling homogenous services (autoscaling based on CPU utilization) isn't necessarily the solution for DBs.
+The same policies used for scaling homogenous services (autoscaling based on CPU utilization) isn't as effective when scaling DBs.

-Konstellation focuses on apps (or services/microservices), and is designed to allow you to point to externally hosted databases via [Configs](apps.md#Configuration).
+Konstellation focuses on apps (or services/microservices), and is designed to allow you to point to externally hosted databases via [Configs](apps/configuration.md).

 ## Upgrading software